 Your treatment team will schedule a process for collecting white blood cells (leukapheresis), based on:

-Disease burden: If it’s high, your doctor may plan NexCAR19 treatment alongside another therapy to reduce it first.
+Disease burden: If it’s high, your doctor may plan CAR-T treatment alongside another therapy to reduce it first.

 Considerations